rhdhorchestrator/serverless-workflows-config/docs/main/move2kube/README.md

 This secret is used in the `sonataflow` CR to inject the token as an environment variable that will be used by the workflow.

+> [!WARNING]
-Once the secret is updated, to have it applied, the pod shall be restarted.
+> Once the secret is updated, to have it applied, the pod shall be restarted.
-Note that the modification of the secret does not currently restart the pod, the action shall be performed manually or, if you are following the next section, any change to the sonataflow CR will restart the pod.
+> The modification of the secret does not currently restart the pod, the action shall be performed manually or, if you are following the next section, any change to the sonataflow CR will restart the pod.

+> [!NOTE]
-Note that when you run the `helm upgrade` command, the values of the secret are reseted.
+> When you run the `helm upgrade` command, the values of the secret are reseted.

 #### Set `M2K_ROUTE` and `BACKSTAGE_NOTIFICATIONS_URL` for the Sonataflow CR